aralce/irrigation_system/Design/SRS.md

 The Power Unit is responsible to sense the principal power source and determine if it's necessary to switch to the secondary power source.

 The Communication Unit is responsible to bring and send data from and to server.
-Also, must to share with the control unit the healthy of conexion.
+Also, must to share with the control unit the healthy of connection.

 ----------------------------------------------